 Each piece features different moods and energies that reflect my innermost desires, fantasies and dreams around the globe.
 My traditional East Coast upbringing clashes with the time I’ve spent on the West Coast in the past decade, which creates juxtaposition in my art.
 I occasionally include myself in my artwork as the darker shapes, while my musical influences are brighter.
 Each piece I create serves as a temporary escape from my reality.
 I always give viewers clues in order to get their bearings, yet leave room for creativity in the details.
 I find the digital art world to be misunderstood, and hope that viewers can use my work as temporary vessels to embrace their desires fully.

-Lindsey Price is an artist, photographer, designer and editor living and working in Los Angeles.
+Lindsey Price is an artist, photographer and designer living and working in Los Angeles.
 She received her BFA in Photography and Digital Media from California Institute of the Arts.
-A freelance photographer, Price concentrates on concerts, collage, graphic design and album covers.
+Price concentrates on collage, graphic design and album covers.
 She has sold both nationally and internationally, is published in several issues of “Pacific Dissent” Magazine, as well as "Nailed" Magazine, and has been included in the several group exhibitions such as, “Where the Magic Happens”, "Electron Salon", and "Beyond the Lines Art Show" in Los Angeles.
 Price is also a member of the Los Angeles Art Association.